Joeyonng/react-jupyter-notebook/README.md

 ### Props
 Prop name | Description | Possible (*default*) Values
 --- | --- | ---
-rawIpynb | The JSON object converted from the .ipynb file | mediaAlign | How to align medias (Images, HTML) | *"center"*, "left", "right" displaySource | Whether source cells are always displayed | *"auto"*, "always" displayOutput | Whether output cells are always displayed | *"auto"*, "always"
+rawIpynb | The JSON object converted from the .ipynb file. | mediaAlign | How to align medias (images, HTML). | *"center"*, "left", "right" displaySource | How source cells are displayed. | *"auto"*, "hide", "show" displayOutput | How output cells are displayed. | *"auto"*, "hide", "show", "scroll"